Rushlin Boy and the Excellence in Broadcasting Network.

 He's been married to the same woman for a long time.

-I don't know what her name is, but uh he's got strong family values who will fight for the marriage amendment and the intangibles, like they talk about in tennis.
+He will fight for the marriage amendment and the intangibles, like they talk about in tennis.

-He's uh got poise, he's got uh intelligence, he's knowledgeable on all these different issues.
+He's knowledgeable on all these different issues.

 He will do the right thing, not just the popular thing.

-Well we'll be out look, I I I hope I hope he can break out.
+I hope he can break out.

-I don't mean to be rude, I want to go on to uh another one more call here before we have to go, but I want to tell you this.
+I want to go on to one more call here before we have to go, but I want to tell you this.

-And the drive-by's are saying, you know, it probably is a good thing.
+And the drive-bys are saying, you know, it probably is a good thing.

 We've reached a threshold in this country now.